TheMattBerman/viral-twin/ReadMe.md

 Viral Twin analyzes a TikTok video, extracts what makes it work (pacing, hooks, camera angles, motion), then generates a new video with your brand's look—preserving the viral psychology while creating something original.

-Built with n8n, FAL AI, and Google's Gemini.
+Built with n8n, FAL AI, Scrapecreators and Google's Gemini.

 ---